 Insulation

-Given winter's unpredictable weather, it's crucial to choose a jacket that's fully waterproof, either through a durable water repellent (DWR) coating or a waterproof-breathable membrane like GORE-TEX.
+It's important to choose a jacket that's at least water resistant, either through a durable water repellent (DWR) coating or a waterproof-breathable fabric like GORE-TEX.
+Especially if you plan to head in to the mountains.

 Fit and Mobility

-Make sure the jacket has a female-specific fit that's not too tight or too loose, allowing for smooth movement and room for layering underneath, which is essential for activities like climbing and hiking.
+Make sure the jacket has a fit designed for a woman, and is roomy enough for layering underneath, which is essential for activities like climbing and hiking.

 Arc'teryx Patera Parka